HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 It is still possible to disable this feature and revert to the traditional naming scheme, but this is beyond the scope of this course and we do not recommend this.

-More information about the network device naming scheme can be found in the manpage `man systemd.net-naming-scheme`.
+More information about the network device naming scheme can be found in the man-page `man systemd.net-naming-scheme`.

 - a name starting with `en` denotes an Ethernet device
 - a name starting with `wl` denotes a wireless LAN device